jamsch/expo-speech-recognition/README.md

         /**
          * [Android only] The delay between chunks of audio to stream to the speech recognition service.
          * Use this setting to avoid being rate-limited when using network-based recognition.
+         * If you're using on-device recognition, you may want to increase this value to avoid unprocessed audio chunks.
          * Default: 50ms for network-based recognition, 15ms for on-device recognition */
         chunkDelayMillis: undefined,